containernetworking/cni/SPEC.md

 }
 ```

-The plugin returns the following result, configuring the interface according to the delegated IPAM configuration:
+The bridge plugin returns the following result, configuring the interface according to the delegated IPAM configuration:

 ```json
 {